bmoren/p5.vr/README.md

 ```

 #### `vrX()`
 returns the X orientation of of the orbit.
 The wide axis when looking at a 'landscape' mode phone.
-Returns false if the browser cannot get the webkitCompassHeading
 ```javascript
 function draw() {
   console.log( vrX() ) // returns a value between PI, TWO_PI